SreeKrishnaRaja/react-light-tooltip/README.md

 # react-light-tooltip
-A lightweight tooltip for React Js.
+A simple and lightweight tooltip for React Js.

 ### Install react-light-tooltip